pycom/pydocs/content/gettingstarted/programming/examples.md

 ## Data Structures

 Python has a number of different data structures for storing and manipulating variables.
 The main difference (regarding data structures) between C and Python is that Python manages memory for you.
-This means there’s no need to declare the sizes of lists, dictionaries, strings, etc.
+This means there's no need to declare the sizes of lists, dictionaries, strings, etc.

 ### Lists